 - Navy beans are small, soft, and creamy in flavor.

-- You may know Baby Lima Beans as “butterbeans,” and they’re often used in soups and stews since they’re starchier than the others.
+- You may know Baby Lima Beans as “butterbeans,” they’re larger white beans often used in soups and stews since they’re starchier than the others.

 What are Cannellini Beans?